Rjected/inline-reviews/README.md

 View and interact with GitHub PR comments directly in Neovim.
 No more context switching.

+> **Note**: This plugin was mostly vibe-coded with AI assistance.
+It works great, but the implementation might make you laugh (or cry).
+PRs welcome!

 ## Why?

 Ever lose your flow jumping between GitHub and your editor during PR reviews?
 This plugin keeps review comments right where they belong - next to your code.
 See comments, reply to them, add reactions, and resolve threads without leaving Neovim.